-Hello again, everybody!
+is Hello again, everybody!
 It’s been a while since my last post dedicated to the comings and goings of my referee life.
-Before diving into Empire State Wrestling’s Rochester, N.Y. area debut “Empire State of Mind,” there are a few things that need to be addressed as my life was a bit tumultuous since last November.
+Before diving into Empire State Wrestling’s Rochester, NY area debut “Empire State of Mind,” there are a few things that need to be addressed.
+As my life was a bit tumultuous since last November.

 After Empire State Wrestling’s “WrestleBash”, I was uncertain when the next time I would referee on a wrestling show.
 In December, there were two possibilities but both fell through.
 Then in January, I dealt with a medical issue that I hinted at in my last journal post.

-Since March 2018, I felt a strange tightness sensation in my upper right abdominal area that was noticeable after eating and also onset by anxiety.
-I saw my doctor and initially it sounded like they were gallbladder related.
+Since March 2018, I felt a strange tightness sensation in my upper right abdominal area.
+It was noticeable after eating and also onset by anxiety.
+I saw my doctor and initially, it sounded like they were gallbladder related.